 Here we answer the above question to the negative and show that no graph states of arbitrary prime local dimension (or any state sufficiently close to them) can be prepared in LOSR networks with bipartite sources.
-We thus generalise the recent results that the three-partite GHZ states \cite{PhysRevLett.125.240505,Kraft_2021} or any $N$-qubit graph states with $N$ up to $12$ cannot be prepared in LOSR networks with bipartite sources \cite{hansenne2021quantum}.
-Our work is at the same time complementary to Ref. \cite{Luo} which shows that no qubit or qutrit graph states of arbitrary number of parties can be prepared in such networks even with $(N-1)$-partite sources.
-Our proof employs the quantum inflation method \cite{WolfeSpekkensFritz+2019,Wolfe_2021} which is perfectly suited to decide whether multipartite states can be prepared in LOSR networks \cite{PhysRevLett.125.240505,Wolfe_2021}.
+We thus generalise the recent results that the three-partite GHZ states \cite{PhysRevLett.125.240505,Kraft_2021} or any $N$-qubit graph states with $N$ up to $12$ cannot be prepared in such networks \cite{hansenne2021quantum}.
+Simultaneously, our work is complementary to Ref. \cite{Luo} showing that no qubit or qutrit graph states of an arbitrary number of parties can be prepared in LOSR networks even with $(N-1)$-partite sources.
+Our proof employs the quantum inflation method \cite{WolfeSpekkensFritz+2019,Wolfe_2021} which is perfectly suited to tackle these types of questions \cite{PhysRevLett.125.240505,Wolfe_2021}.